antoinebou12/AIBillingCalculator/README.md

-# ChatGPTBillingCalculator
+# AIBillingCalculator
-The ChatGPTBillingCalculator is a command-line tool that calculates the cost of using different OpenAI language models, based on the number of messages, prompt size, and pricing for each model.
+The AIBillingCalculator is a command-line tool that calculates the cost of using different OpenAI language models, based on the number of messages, prompt size, and pricing for each model.

 ## Installation
 To use the ChatGPTBillingCalculator, you will need to have Python 3.x installed on your system.
 You can install the required dependencies by running the following command in your terminal: